+44 (0) 121 582 0192 [email protected]

 Introduction

 In an era where data is coined as the new oil, many organisations, transcending global borders, have amassed vast reserves of customer information, inadvertently creating what are now referred to as “data graveyards.”
 These digital repositories, brimming with unused, obsolete data, are not just dormant assets but latent liabilities.
-As the global regulatory landscape intensifies, particularly with frameworks like the GDPR setting the precedent, the future of these data graveyards hangs in a delicate balance, urging companies to rethink their data retention and utilisation strategies.
+As the global regulatory landscape intensifies, particularly with frameworks like the GDPR setting the precedent, the future of these data graveyards hangs in a delicate balance, urging companies to rethink their data retention and utilisation strategies and shift to sustainable data management.

 The Accumulation of Digital Dust